EvanHei/FileLocker/README.md

 <img src="./images/ImportForm.png" alt="Decrypt Form" width="400">

-The Import Form allows users to import a .zip archive.
+The Import Form allows an import of a .zip archive.

-- **Open**: allows selection of a .zip archive.
+- **Open**: choose a .zip archive.
-- **Save To**: the location where the plaintext or ciphertext file will be saved.
+- **Save To**: the location where the file will be saved.
-- **Import**: imports with the archive and saves to the chosen location.
+- **Import**: loads the archive and saves the file to the chosen location.

 ## Technologies